When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

-More importantly, In today’s competitive, evolving and ever-shrinking world, there’s an exponential demand for jobs that require a foreign language.
+More importantly, In today’s competitive, evolving, and ever-shrinking world, there’s an exponential demand for jobs that require a foreign language.

 “You live a new life for every language you speak.
 If you know only one language, you live only once.”Czech proverb

-If you are planning to immigrate to Canada and want to make yourself more employable your best foreign language to learn will be different than if you have interest in K-Drama and K-Pop.
+Then, your best foreign language to learn will be different than if you have an interest in K-Drama and K-Pop.

 10 Best Foreign Languages to Learn in India

-Here, we have listed 10 of the best foreign language you can learn in India if you intend to remain competent and relevant in today’s job market.
-So here we go.
+Here, we have listed 10 of the best international language you can learn in India if you intend to remain competent and relevant in today’s job market.

 1. French (Français)